Photo Courtesy of Kodak

 In other words, the concentrations define the level below which

 O3 standards cannot be set.
-More recently, EPA (2013) has defined
+In 2013, EPA (2013) defined US background

-US background (USB) O3 concentrations to include anthropogenic
+(USB) O3 concentrations to include anthropogenic contributions

-contributions from Canada and Mexico.
+from Canada and Mexico.

 As a result of its subjective definition of modeled background,